Relative-partitioned index theorem: Some constructions in relative K-theory of coarse spaces

 In view of these equalities we can apply \eqref{mayergen} and this leads to the desired commutative diagram. \end{pf}

 Following \cite{SchickZadeh-Large}, a metric space $Y$ is flasque if it has an isometry $\phi$ which is homotopic to identity such that $\phi^k(Y)$ leaves any compact subset of $Y$ for sufficiently large $k$.
+An example of such spaces is $\R\times Z$ with metric $dt^2+g_Z$, where $Z$ is manifold with Riemannian metric $g_Z$.
 If $Y$ is flasque then $K_*(C^*(Y))$, $K_*(D^*(Y))$ and $K_*(Y)$ vanish.
 Therefore by \eqref{relabs1} and \eqref{relabs2} we have also

 Using these vanishing results and the proposition \ref{pro} we get the following corollary